rails/rails/guides/source/active_record_encryption.md

 --------------------------------------------------------------------------------

 Active Record supports application-level encryption.
-To use by declaring which attributes should be encrypted and seamlessly encrypting and decrypting them when necessary.
+It works by declaring which attributes should be encrypted and seamlessly encrypting and decrypting them when necessary.
 The encryption layer is placed between the database and the application.
 The application will access unencrypted data, but the database will store it encrypted.

 ## Basic usage